Vladimirirr/Sealeded/articles/微前端/index.md

 appDev["develop -> test -> build -> deploy"]

-composedToMainApp["composed all micro Apps(or all productions) into one"]
+composedToMainApp["composed all micro Apps(all these productions) into one"]

 ```